-These investment restrictions limit the Group's ability to seek optimal returns on its investments.
-The restrictions may also expose the Group to significantly greater risk of investment loss in the event that a particular type of investment it holds suffers a decrease in value.
-In addition, due to the limited hedging tools available to it, the Group's ability to manage market and credit risks relating to its Renminbidenominated assets is limited and any resulting decline in the value of its Renminbi-denominated assets may materially and adversely affect its business, financial condition and results of operations.
+These investment restrictions limit our ability to seek optimal returns on our investments.
+The restrictions may also expose us to significantly greater risk of investment loss in the event that a particular type of investment we hold suffers a decrease in value.
+In addition, due to the limited hedging tools available to us, our ability to manage market and credit risks relating to our Renminbi-denominated assets is limited and any resulting decline in the value of our Renminbi-denominated assets may materially and adversely affect our business, financial condition and results of operations.